tatianegercina/FinTech/01-Lesson-Plans/02-Python/Supplemental/AnacondaInstallGuide.md

 6. Click Finish once the installation is complete.

-7. Use the Applications folder (Mac) or Start menu (Windows) to open the Anaconda terminal.
+7. Next, open the terminal (Mac) or Git Bash (Windows).

+    * Mac users can find the terminal by opening their Spotlight Search and typing `Terminal`.

+    * Windows users can open Git Bash by locating it in their Start Menu:

     <img alt=Jupyter_Lab_Launch_Terminal.png src=Images/Jupyter_Lab_Launch_Terminal.png width=350>